jrdurrant/specimen-vision/docs/rulers.rst

 	Specimen image

 * **A visible ruler in the image**: without this there is no way to automatically anchor the size of the specimen in real world space.
-* **The pattern of the ruler's graduations**: as shown below, this is the relationship between the graduations on the ruler with respect to the smallest gap.
-For this example, the half-millimeter gap is between the smallest lines, there is *twice* this between the millimeter lines, and *twenty times* this between the centimeter lines.
 * **Distance between the smallest graduations**: for this example it is 0.5mm.

 ..  figure::  images/drawing.png